Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Problem Formulation

-This decision function differs from ordinary execution-time admission~\cite{harnessing}, which decides whether a proposed capability invocation may execute now.
-Here, the decision concerns whether a new version may become part of the executable system itself---a distinction whose consequences we formalize next.
+This decision function differs from ordinary execution-time admission~\citep{harnessing}, which decides whether a proposed capability invocation may execute now.
+Here, the decision concerns whether a new version may become part of the executable system itself; we formalize the consequences of this distinction in the next subsection.

-\begin{definition}[Governed Capability Evolution] A long-lived embodied system exhibits \emph{governed capability evolution} if every candidate capability version is admitted into active execution only after explicit evaluation of its compatibility across four dimensions---interface, policy, behavioral, and recovery (\Cref{sec:compatibility})---and remains subject to monitoring and rollback after activation. \end{definition}
+\begin{definition}[Governed Capability Evolution] A long-lived embodied system exhibits \emph{governed capability evolution} if every candidate capability version is admitted into active execution only after explicit evaluation of its compatibility across four dimensions (interface, policy, behavioral, and recovery; see \Cref{sec:compatibility}), and remains subject to monitoring and rollback after activation. \end{definition}

 This separates governed evolution from \emph{na\"ive upgrade} (immediate replacement after training) and \emph{offline-only validation} (one-shot checks with no post-activation monitoring).
 Upgrade admissibility is context-dependent: the same candidate may be accepted, shadowed, or rejected depending on deployment profile and policy configuration.